yatheeshraju/testng-docs/docs/testhelpers.md

 In this example, method1() is declared as depending on any group matching the regular expression "init.*", which guarantees that the methods serverStartedOk() and initEnvironment() will always be invoked before method1().

+!!! summary
-Note:  as stated before, the order of invocation for methods that belong in the same group is not guaranteed to be the same across test runs.
+    As stated before, the order of invocation for methods that belong in the same group is not guaranteed to be the same across test runs.

 If a method depended upon fails and you have a hard dependency on it (alwaysRun=false, which is the default), the methods that depend on it are not marked as FAIL but as SKIP.
 Skipped methods will be reported as such in the final report (in a color that is neither red nor green in HTML), which is important since skipped methods are not necessarily failures.